e10v/tea-tasting/README.md

 - `variant_{treatment_variant_id}`: Proportion of treatment observations.
 - `ratio`: Ratio of number of treatment observations and control observations.
 - `ratio_conf_int_lower`, `ratio_conf_int_upper`: The lower and the upper bounds of the confidence interval of the ratio.
 Only for binomial test.
 - `pvalue`: P-value.
-The nul hypothesis is that actual proportion of number of observations is equal to expected.
+The nul hypothesis is that actual proportion of number of observations is equal to the expected.

+The `confidence_level` parameter defines a confidence level for the computed confidence interval.
+The default is `0.95`.

 ### Power analysis

+You

 ### Simulations and A/A tests